MOOCdb/MOOCdbDocs/docs/LabelMe-Text.rst

 ###############
-Install Process
+LabelMe-Text
 ###############

 **************************************
-Installing Ruby on Rails
+Install Process - Installing Ruby on Rails
 **************************************

 First, install ruby on your linux environment.
 The commands used here come from https://gorails.com/setup/ubuntu/14.10